 International Asteroid Day Resource Page

-They also have many ideas for you if you want to host your own local event, as well as resource material for you to download, like videos and answers to questions.
+They also have many ideas for you if you want to host your own local event, as well as resource material for you to download, like videos.

 Articles & books